 So, jump in the car sometime soon for a simple family getaway, even if it is just for a Saturday drive.
 See where the road takes you, laugh along the way, and live in the moment – now and for years to come!
 Have you taken a simple family getaway lately?

 Rob Youngblood is a Single Dad, Keynote Speaker, Emmy Award Winning TV Host, Reality Coach, Communication Expert, Writer, and Storyteller.
-Learn more about him at www.studioyoungblood.com.
-You can also follow him on Twitter.
+Follow him on Twitter to keep up to date on his latest work.